dougeby/IntuneDocs/intune/kernel-extensions-settings-macos.md

   [Locate your Team ID](https://help.apple.com/developer-account/#/dev55c3c710c) (opens Apple's web site) has more information.

-- **Allowed Kernel Extensions**: Use this setting to whitelist (or allow) specific kernel extensions.
+- **Allowed Kernel Extensions**: Use this setting to allow specific kernel extensions.
 Only the kernel extensions you enter are allowed or trusted.

   **Add** the bundle identifier and team identifier of a kernel extension that you want to load.
 For unsigned legacy kernel extensions, use an empty team identifier.
 You can add multiple kernel extensions.
 The team identifier must be alphanumeric (letters and numbers) and have 10 characters.
 For example, enter `com.contoso.appname.macos` for **Bundle ID**, and `ABCDE12345` for **Team identifier**.